- Flight of Angels$150 per person

 - Contact UsEnquire Now

-We accept guests of all ages.
-Children over 2 pay full price and children 2 and younger are free.
+We accept guests of all ages on the Victoria Falls helicopter tours.
+Children over 2 pay full price for the helicopter flight and children 2 and younger are free.

 Weight is taken per helicopter and the maximum weight per helicopter is 600kgs.
 The front seat of the helicopter can only take up to 95kg.